Curbside Pickup with Drasi

 Query for matched orders

-When writing queries, Drasi allows us to model all of our data coming possibly coming from disparate heterogeneous systems as a single virtual graph of nodes and relationships.
+When writing queries, Drasi allows us to model all of our data coming from disparate heterogeneous systems as a single virtual graph of nodes and relationships.
 On this graph, we can then write declarative queries.

 For example, to match Orders that are Ready with their pickup Vehicles that are in the Curbside, we can envision a graph of Orders & Vehicles connected by a relation Pickup-By which connects an order to a vehicle.
 (More on how Drasi makes this connection is explained later).